 ICAEW Business Confidence Monitor (BCM): North West

-Domestic sales and exports growth
+Domestic sales and exports growth and spare capacity

 Prospects for the next 12 months